serpro69/semver.kt/semantic-versioning/README.md

 ## Usage

+### Requirements

+- gradle 8.0+

+### Installation

-The latest version of this plugin can be found on [semantic-versioning gradle plugin](link) page.
+The latest version of this plugin can be found on [semantic-versioning gradle plugin](https://plugins.gradle.org/plugin/io.github.serpro69.semantic-versioning) page.
 Using the plugin is quite simple:

 **In `settings.gradle.kts`**